 Other materials, like underlayment, drip edging, and special tools needed for the job may cost you $100 or more per roofing square.

 Slate must be installed properly in order to last as long as it’s made to last.
 As you call contractors, make sure to ask specifically about each contractor’s experience with slate roofing so that you can feel confident they have the necessary experience.
-It’s also a heavy material, so it should be installed with the utmost expertise and care.
+It’s also a heavy material, so this particular roof installation should be done with the utmost expertise and care.
 Labor will most likely cost you anywhere from $600 to $1500 per roofing square.
 If your current roof needs to be removed, or if you have a complex roof layout, this will cost more.
 Be sure to take these factors into account and ask about them when you contact roofing specialists.

 Advantages of Slate Roofing